Building Learning Habits is at the heart of Learning and Teaching at Handsworth Grammar School. We want learners who are:

 Key Stage 3

 Students enter the School at eleven years of age and are placed in one of five tutor groups according to information from their primary school and their performance in the eleven plus test.
-In Years 7 to 9 all students follow a common Curriculum based on the following subjects Art; English; French; German; Geography; History; Computing and Multimedia Technology (C&M); Literacy/Study Skills; Mathematics; Music; Opening Minds; Physical Education (PE); Religious Studies (RS); Science; Citizenship and Technology.
+In Years 7 to 9 all students follow a common Curriculum based on the following subjects Art, Citizenship, Computing and Multimedia (C&M), Design and Technology (DT), English, French, German, Geography, History, Literacy/Study Skills, Mathematic, Music, Opening Minds; Physical Education (PE); Religious Studies (RS), and Science.

 The Opening Minds Project and Literacy/Study Skills lessons provide support to all other curriculum subjects in particular Citizenship, English, History and Geography.